-In preparation for Shareable’s Fall 2019 series on sharing land, I started a timeline to get a better sense of the sweep and sequence of U.S. land use and housing policy.
+In preparation for Shareable’s Fall 2019 series on sharing land, I created a timeline to get a better sense of the sweep and sequence of U.S. land use and housing policy (feel free to scroll down to the actual timeline below).
 I felt like I had only a few pieces of a big puzzle and a faint notion when these pieces were laid down.
 Luckily, some fantastic resources have emerged recently to consult like Richard Rothstein’s acclaimed book, “The Color of Law,” and Jessica Trounstine’s, “Segregation by Design.”

--Racism played a starring role in U.S. housing policy.
-That policy had four main motivations: to keep blacks out of white neighborhoods, court white voters (though New Deal officials acted on their own biases too), stimulate the economy, and act as a bulwark against communism.
-The last two motivations waxed and waned, but the racist element is deep and persistent.
+- Racism played a starring role in U.S. housing policy.
+That policy had five main motivations: to keep blacks out of white neighborhoods, court white voters (though New Deal officials acted on their own biases too), stabilize the workforce through mortgage debt, stimulate the economy, and act as a bulwark against communism.
+The last three motivations waxed and waned, but the racist element is deep and persistent.
 I came to see the American landscape as tragically shaped by hate.
 There may not be a clearer example of structural racism and its huge cost to blacks and American society.
 The U.S. is one of the most unequal and resource intensive societies in the developed world.
 Our massive, racist commitment to single family housing is a big reason for this.
 It turns out that hate is extremely expensive.
 There’s a lesson in this for us today — that one of the best investments the U.S. can make is in a more thoroughly integrated society.
 As other developed nations have done, the U.S. can use housing to help achieve this.

 - Pre-Great Depression, when local governments played the larger role.